Ciudad del Este Black Market: A Comprehensive Guide to South America’s Largest Black Market

 Why do Tourists go to Ciudad Del Este?

-Located just across the border from Brazil, and only a few additional minutes from the Argentine border, this is Paraguay’s second-largest city.
-And the largest black market in South America.
+Ciudad del Este is the largest black market in South America.
 This city is a free-trade zone, which allows goods to be sold cheaply due to tax exemptions.
 It is also the origin of many different smuggling operations into neighboring countries.

 Parana River Island, border between Paraguay and Brazil